melissa-perez/cs2a-mastermind-final-project/README.md

 <p>
 <b>ComputerTurn()</b>
-So this function acts as the mediator between the player and game.
+This function acts as the mediator between the player and game.

   <ul>
   <li>The input of Q, surpasses all input since the player will want to quit immediately.</li>